GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

 !!! quote ""

-    * You can create a kmer DB from an assembly
+    * You can create a *k*-mer DB from an assembly
-    * You could then print all kmers that are only present once (using `meryl print equal-to 1`)
+    * You could then print all *k*-mers that are only present once (using `meryl print equal-to 1`)
     * Then write those out to a bed file with `meryl-lookup`.
-    Now you have "painted" all of the locations in the assembly with unique kmers.
+    Now you have "painted" all of the locations in the assembly with unique *k*-mers.
 That can be a handy thing to have lying around.

 ## Hi-C
 Hi-C is a proximity ligation method.
 It takes intact chromatin and locks it in place, cuts up the DNA, ligates strands that are nearby and then makes libraries from them.
 It's easiest to just take a look at a cartoon of the process.